Is Permanent Life Insurance Worth It? Not for Most

 Term life insurance is the best choice for most Canadians

-Most Canadians have temporary financial responsibilities, such as a mortgage or supporting dependent children, that life insurance should help protect.
-A term life policy offers affordable coverage during these critical years and gives you the flexibility to reduce or end your coverage once those obligations are no longer a concern.
+Most Canadians have temporary financial responsibilities—such as a mortgage or supporting dependent children—that life insurance should help protect.
+A term life policy offers affordable coverage during a set number of years and gives you the flexibility to reduce or end your coverage once those obligations are no longer a concern.

 Term vs. permanent life insurance